jihoonkim/MED263/week3/class.md

 cd fastqc
-multiqc . # the dot indicates the current directory cd .. tar -cvf fastqc_results.tar fastqc #creates an archive of the results
+multiqc . # the dot indicates the current directory cd .. tar --vf fastqc_results.tar fastqc #creates an archive of the results
 ```

 Now open the html file on your laptop to browse the results.